Democrats: El Paso shooter inspired by Trump's racism | DW | 04.08.2019

 Donald Trump is considering action to prevent mass shootings after a total of 29 people were killed in attacks in Texas and Ohio.
-Democratic candidates say the president may have inspired the gunman in El Paso, Texas.
+Democratic candidates say the president encouraged the gunman in El Paso, Texas.

 Democratic presidential candidates said Sunday that US President Donald Trump has created an environment of hostility and hatred that may have inspired a gunman to kill 20 people in the state of Texas.